Why you're still tired after eight hours of sleep

 4. Regularity matters

-Sticking to a regular sleep routine, with consistent bedtimes and wake-up times, is key to keeping your body's internal clock in check and ensuring a good night's sleep.
+Sticking to a regular sleep routine, with consistent bedtimes and wake-up times, is key to keeping your body's internal clock in check to ensure a good night's sleep.
 It's all about fostering better sleep quality and overall sleep hygiene.

 5. Embrace the morning light